saphanaacademy/Spatial/ESRI_S4HANA/exercises/sdiConfig.md

 * Press the Register button.

-* Now that the Agent is regsitered with your HANA system you need to register the Adapter that you need to connect to your S/4HANA system.
+* Now that the Agent is regsitered with your HANA system you need to register the Adapter that will later be used to connect to your S/4HANA system's ABAP data dictionary objects.
 Select the ABAP Adapter and then click on the Register Adapter button.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="../images/sdidpa4d.jpg">